PREP

 YEAR 1 AND 2

-Subject-specific specialist teachers support the work of class teachers in Learning Technologies, 21st Century Literacy, WeDo Lego/Coding, Global Learning, Chinese, Visual Art, Drama, Music, and Health and Physical Education.
+Subject-specific specialist teachers support the work of class teachers in Learning Technologies, 21st Century Literacy, WeDo Lego/Coding, Global Learning, Visual Art, Drama, Music, and Health and Physical Education.
 Enrichment programs add an exciting edge to learning as students develop their personal interests and passions.

 TECHNOLOGY RICH AND LEARNING IN NATURE